Fusobacterium: Prevalent pathogenic species

 F. nucleatum is found in humans more so than any other species of Fusobacterium.
 It is commonly found in the oral cavity as well as in the intestinal tract.
 Some of its pathogenic ties include its extraction from amniotic fluid sourced from spontaneous premature labor without reason/a given source.
 A few additional sources of its pathogenic nature include its association with oral inflammation diseases, cancers such as pancreatic, oral, and colorectal, as well as infections of the head and neck.
 This association is due to the high increase in the prevalence of F. nucleatum in those infected areas.
 F. nucleatum can worsen or initiate colorectal cancer by stimulating other bacteria such as Streptococcus, Campylobacter spp. and Leptotrichia as well as cancerous gene expression from Beta-catenin signaling.
 F. nucleatum can be detected in tissues, genomic DNA, and feces using methods such as (FQ, q, and dd) polymerase chain reaction and fluorescence in situ hybridization.
 However, these are limited because tissues can only be tested after surgery and fecal matter can return false positive results.

 F. necrophorum has been found as a common pathogen in the diagnostic of peritonsillar abscess and is more prevalent than other bacteria regarding this infection.
 It is also the most frequent leading cause associated with Lemierre Syndrome and is not proven to be a normal part of the human oral bacterium population.
-F. necrophorum commonly infects animals, causing liver abscesses and necrodic diseases, and can combine with other pathogenic bacteria to cause various infections such as foot rot and uterine infections.
+F. necrophorum commonly infects animals, causing liver abscesses and necrotic diseases, and can combine with other pathogenic bacteria to cause various infections such as foot rot and uterine infections.